 First placed by ICAN in 2011, Diabetes Assistance Dogs use their amazing sense of smell to detect low blood sugar levels.
 Type 1 Diabetics that suffer from Hypoglycemia Unawareness and suffer adverse reactions, or even injury, can be safely alerted by a Diabetes Assistance Dog.
 Learn more about Diabetes Assistance Dogs.

 Facilities such as schools, hospitals, and therapy units that serve disabled individuals often have a need for assistance dogs.
 ICAN supports the legal placement of dogs in these facilities, and works closely with professionals who use them to care for a variety of individuals.
 Learn more about Facility Dogs.

 Specially trained for those with movement issues, Mobility Assistance Dogs can perform many tasks that would otherwise be impossible.
 Most importantly, these dogs provide their owners with an increased level of independence.
 Learn more about Mobility Assistance Dogs.

 Please note that ICAN does NOT train:

 - seizure alert/response dogs

-ICAN charges a $40 non-refundable application fee and a one-time fee of $1500, then works with the client and dog team at no additional charge for the life of that partnership as new needs arise.
+ICAN charges a $50 non-refundable application fee and a one-time fee of $1600, or whatever the fee is at the time you receive your dog, then works with the client and dog team at no additional charge for the life of that partnership as new needs arise.
 Learn How to Apply.